Shibi8/Surround_AI_Suqad_2/Major classes and their methods of Surround.md

     class Stage(ABC):
         def dump_output(self, surround_data, config):

-            """Dump the output of each stage.
+Dump the output of each stage.
-            :param surround_data: Stores intermediate data from each stage in the pipeline
+1. param surround_data: Stores intermediate data from each stage in the pipeline
-            :type surround_data: Instance or child of the SurroundData class
+2. type surround_data: Instance or child of the SurroundData class
-            :param config: Config of the pipeline
+3. param config: Config of the pipeline
-            :type config: <class 'surround.config.Config'>
+4. type config: <class 'surround.config.Config'>
-            """

         @abstractmethod
         def operate(self, surround_data, config):

-            """A stage in a surround pipeline.
+A stage in a surround pipeline.
-            :param surround_data: Stores intermediate data from each stage in the pipeline
+1. param surround_data: Stores intermediate data from each stage in the pipeline
-            :type surround_data: Instance or child of the SurroundData class
+2. type surround_data: Instance or child of the SurroundData class
-            :param config: Contains the settings for each stage
+3. param config: Contains the settings for each stage
-            :type config: <class 'surround.config.Config'>
+4. type config: <class 'surround.config.Config'>
-            """

         def init_stage(self, config):

-            """Initialise stage with some data
+Initialise stage with some data
-            :param config: Contains the settings for each stage
+1. param config: Contains the settings for each stage
-            :type config: <class 'surround.config.Config'>
+2. type config: <class 'surround.config.Config'>
-            """

 ### Methods